Calvin: We're going out the window.

-- In We're Alive one of these was used to escape the hospital in Chapter 23.
-Unfortunately it broke, leaving Angel and Burt trapped.
+- In We're Alive, one of these is used to escape the hospital in Chapter 23.
+Unfortunately it breaks, leaving Angel and Burt trapped.

 - The Big Knights use them to escape from the castle of the princesses' aunties.
 Sir Morris neglects to tie his on to anything.

 - Princess Flame does this in Blazing Dragons, completely forgetting about her ability to fly.

 - Bob's Burgers: In "Bed and Breakfast", Linda turns the Belcher home into a bed-and-breakfast and manically insists their guests participate in her "fun" activities — when she locks the guests in their rooms, a couple try a bedsheet ladder escape, but need to ask for help when the ladder is too short.

 - In The Boondocks episode "Home Alone", Riley attempts this to try and escape from his room after being grounded by Huey.
 This literally backfires, as Huey lights the rope on fire, so Riley immediately retreats into his room.

 - The Bump in the Night episode "Baby Jail" features a variant where part of the escape plan used by a de-aged Mr. Bumpy and the other infants in the crib they're held in is that they create a ladder to climb over using the babies' cloth diapers.

 - Jeff from Clarence uses one to escape from his room in "Jeff Wins".

 - In the C.O.P.S.
 (1988) episode "The Case of the Baby Bad Guy", Small Guy and his henchmen sneak out of the Lopsided Orphanage by climbing out the window using a ladder made of bedsheets.